 Building on these findings, our recommendations outline practical and policy-informed strategies to advance consideration of water system consolidation efforts in Los Angeles County.
 The recommendations below provide key stakeholder groups and policymakers with a feasible pathway to advancing equity and resilience across the region's water systems by prioritizing case-by-case flexibility.

-In this section we list policy recommendations based on our research and findings.
+Here we list several policy recommendations based on our research and findings.

 Recommendations for Los Angeles County: